-- ETIOLOGY This rash results from obstruction of the ducts of the sweat glands.
+This rash results from obstruction of the ducts of the sweat glands.
 The ducts become distended and break, leaking sweat into the skin, which causes the irritation.
-Heat and high humidity in the external environment cause sweating that leads to swelling and plugging of the sweat gland orifice. - SUBJECTIVE 1.
-Parent notices fine, red raised rash on child; may see pustules under neck and armpits. - 2.
+Heat and high humidity in the external environment cause sweating that leads to swelling and plugging of the sweat gland orifice.

+- 1. Parent notices fine, red raised rash on child; may see pustules under neck and armpits. - 2.
 Itching. - 3.
 History of over-dressing. - 4.
-History of predisposing environmental factors (e.g., hot spells in summer or house kept too warm). - OBJECTIVE 1.
-Rash is erythematous and vesiculopapular.
+History of predisposing environmental factors (e.g., hot spells in summer or house kept too warm).

+- Rash is erythematous and vesiculopapular.
 Lesions are pinhead size and may coalesce on an erythematous patch or remain isolated.
 The sudden appearance of red patches of small papules and/or vesicles are discrete and accompanied by red areolae. - 2.
 Rash is distributed in areas of sweat gland concentration and friction: over the trunk, neck, back of head, shoulders, chest, axillae, face, antecubital and popliteal fossae, and intertriginal areas.

-ASSESSMENT Rubral/heat rash, according to lesion appearance and history (hot, humid environment).
+Rubral/heat rash, according to lesion appearance and history (hot, humid environment).

-Differentiate from: contact dermatitis (history of contact, distribution in area of contact, edematous, erythematous and vesicular lesions), viral rashes (history of elevated temperature or other systemic symptoms), candidiasis (shiny, intensely inflamed, sharplydefined border, and satellite lesions), or erythema toxicum neonatorum (raised yellow or white spots surrounded by red skin, usually appears within 2 days of life and self resolves by 14 days of life).
+Differentiate from: contact dermatitis (history of contact, distribution in area of contact, edematous, erythematous and vesicular lesions) or candidiasis (shiny, intensely inflamed, sharply-defined border, and satellite lesions).

-- 1. Avoid overdressing the child.
+- Avoid overdressing the child.
 The parent should dress the child as she/he would dress self for weather conditions. - 2.
 Avoid hot, humid conditions.
-Keep patient in cool and dry environment as much as possible.
+Keep client in cool and dry environment as much as possible.
 Use air conditioner, fan and/or dehumidifier, if possible. - 3.
-Keep patient's skin clean and dry. - 4.
-Bathe patient in tepid water for cooling.
+Keep client's skin clean and dry. - 4.
+Bathe client in tepid water for cooling.

-1. In severe cases, may apply nonprescription 1% hydrocortisone cream as a thin film and rub in gently three times a day for 1-2 days.
+1. In severe cases, may apply nonprescription 1% hydrocortisone cream three times a day for 1-2 days.

 - 1. If hydrocortisone cream used, apply sparingly. - 2.
 Use mild or hypoallergenic soap for bathing. - 3.
 Use mild detergents to launder clothes and avoid bleach and fabric softeners. - 4.
-Keep patient's fingernails short.

-- 5. Avoid dressing patient or placing patient in contact with irritating clothing (e.g., synthetic fabrics, wool, nylon, plastic liners).
+Keep client's fingernails short. - Avoid dressing client or placing client in contact with irritating clothing (e.g., synthetic fabrics, wool, nylon, plastic liners).
 Light cotton clothing is preferred. - 6.
-Avoid extended sun exposures. - 7.
-Return for reevaluation if condition does not improve with proper management.
+Avoid extended sun exposures.

+7. Return for reevaluation if condition does not improve with proper management.